2i2c-org/infrastructure/docs/howto/operate/new-cluster/aws.md

    ```{note}
    The `aws.key` file is defined _relative_ to the location of the `cluster.yaml` file.
    ```

+7. Test the access by running `python deployer use-cluster-credentials <cluster-name>` and running `kubectl get node`.
+It should show you the provisioned node on the cluster if everything works out ok.

 ## Scaling up a nodegroup in a cluster